Let's have a look at the Fastest Trains in India:

 12260- New Delhi - Kanpur Central - Mughal Sarai Jn - Dhanbad Jn - Sealdah

 Running at a speed of 135 km per hour, at the fourth position in the list of the fastest train in India, there is a tie between the New Delhi-Howrah Rajdhani Express and the New Delhi - Sealdah Duronto Express.
 Howrah Rajdhani covers a distance of 1450 km and is the most prestigious Rajdhani train.
 It was the first train in India to become fully air-conditioned.
 Depending on the timing of the train, morning tea, lunch, high tea, dinner, or breakfast are served.
-This train is an important link between Kolkata and New Delhi, running close to some of the holiest sites like Allahabad, Parasnath and Gaya.
+This super-fast train is an important link between Kolkata and New Delhi, running close to some of the holiest sites like Allahabad, Parasnath and Gaya.

 On the other hand, the New Delhi - Sealdah Duronto Express covers a distance of 1457 km.
 Snacks, meals, water, tea and coffee is provided.